inclement/Pyonic-interpreter/README.rst

 ====

 An experimental Python IDE for mobile devices.
 PyDE currently consists of a single interpreter window.
-I hope to add support for multiple interpreters, different kinds of Python tasks (app threads, background services), and editing files instead of interpreted lines.
+Future targets include support for multiple interpreters, different kinds of Python tasks (app threads, background services), and editing/running Python files.

 PyDE uses `Kivy <https://kivy.org/#home>`__ for its gui, and runs on Android using `python-for-android
 <https://github.com/kivy/python-for-android>`__.

 This is experimental software, with currently fairly limited functionality and probably many bugs.
-Bug reports are welcome.
+Issue reports are welcome.

 .. image:: pyde_android_small.png
     :width: 300px